bwohlberg/sporco-cuda/docs/source/sporco_cuda.cbpdn.rst

     :class:`sporco.admm.cbpdn.ConvBPDNGradReg.Options` for more detail).
     **NB**: This option is only relevant to :func:`.cbpdngrd`.

-Note that entries in the ``sporco`` options objects that are not listed above are silently ignored.
+Entries in the ``sporco`` options objects that are not listed above are silently ignored.